Bioconductor/bioconductor.org/content/help/elasticmapreduce.md

 ### Support

-If you run into any issues, contact us through the [Bioconductor mailing list](/help/mailing-list/#bioconductor).
+If you run into any issues, contact us through the [Bioconductor support site](/help/support/).